italoosorio/SilkBuilder-Doc/how_to/toggle_list.md

 </div>
 ```

-In this case the button "bt1" should only be shown when the item's status is not "published".
-If the item is already in the "published" status then the "bt1" button should be hidden. the code to make this happen is:
+In this case, the button "bt1" should only be shown when the records's status is not "published."
+If the record is already "published," then the "bt1" button has to be hidden.
+The code below uses the silkButton's property *toggle* to make this happen when the table row gets clicked.

 ```javascript
 /*